 General Rule of Thumb

-This is all going to depend on the type of robot and your preventative maintenance practice2nd images.
+This is all going to depend on the type of robot and your preventative maintenance practices.
 While you may be able to lubricate once a year with planetary gear reduction units, it's not a one size fits all concept.

 According to Mike Ondrasek, grease servicing is generally recommended at about 6,000 servo motor power-on hours, although he noted that interval doesn’t fit all situations.